 An Entry On Every Side

-Although the north frontage of the site is the primary public view of the building from Pioneer Street, the pedestrian access is from the south, with a primary entry to the development from the west, and parking to the east.
+Although the north frontage of the site is the primary public view of the building from Pioneer St, the pedestrian access is front the south, with a primary entry to the development from the west, and parking to the east.
 Therefore, the building does not have a true “back” to it – all sides of the building must be considered aesthetically acceptable for public view.